ArthurYdalgo/laravext/docs/concepts/laravext-prop.md

 ## Nexus

 The `laravext.nexus` property will contain informations about your rendered nexus, the most useful one is going to be the `props`, which contains any prop that was sent to it that was pre-fetched before the page was loaded.
-There're two ways to do this, either using a [Nexus Response](/tools/nexus-response.md) or creating a [Nexus Route](/tools/routing?id=nexus).

 Other than that, there're also other props which are related to the [File Conventions](/concepts/file-conventions.md), which are used by the `createLaravextApp` to actually render the nexus.